-And if you’re an eCommerce store that’s outsourcing to a 3rd party platform like Amazon, make sure you can rely on their processing capacity.
+And if you’re an eCommerce store that’s outsourcing to a third-party platform like Amazon, make sure you can rely on their processing capacity.

 In other words, it's all about communication.

-Similarly, provide a definitive direction with conversion focused landing pages so that your customers can get to the product they want too, fast.
+When they do land on your webshop, you want to provide a definitive direction with conversion-focused landing pages so that your customers can get to the product they want too, fast.

 Although we are all for customizing the customer experience and delivering personalized messages, sometimes it might be easier for your server to send static product recommendations.

 This all depends on how much you think you can handle in terms of processing as well as manpower.

 Here’s a sweet story to interrupt (or add to) your learning curve: